nreid/vc_tutorials/Part3_pipedalignment.md

 In this section of the tutorial we'll see how we can streamline this approach.
 To do this we'll make use of a core feature of unix-like operating systems: the pipe.

-The pipe, `|`, allows you to [redirect the output of one command to the input of another](https://en.wikipedia.org/wiki/Standard_streams).
-In unix-speak, you would say that you are redirecting the "standard output" stream of command 1 to the "standard input" of command 2.
+The pipe, `|`, allows you to redirect the output of one command to the input of another.
+In unix-speak, you would say that you are [redirecting the "standard output" stream of command 1 to the "standard input" of command 2](https://en.wikipedia.org/wiki/Standard_streams).

 In this way, you can chain together many specialized programs to achieve some goal without having to repeatedly read and write files.
 This mitigates both of the problems described above.

-Many programs in bioinformatics are designed with pipes in mind, including core utilities such as `samtools` and the variant caller `Freebayes` we'll use in Part 4.
+Many programs in bioinformatics are designed with pipes in mind, including core utilities such as `samtools` and the variant caller `Freebayes` that we'll use in Part 4.

 Steps here will use the following software packages: